kubeflow/website/content/en/docs/components/pipelines/v1/installation/choose-executor.md

 ### Emissary Executor

-Emissary executor is a relatively new workflow executor.
+Emissary executor is the **default** workflow executor for Kubeflow Pipelines v1.8+.
 It was first released in Argo Workflows v3.1 (June 2021).
 The Kubeflow Pipelines team believe that its architectural and portability improvements can make it the default executor that most people should use going forward.